cacarico/hyprlua/README.md

-# Hyprland Lua Config
+# Hyprlua

-Hyprland Lua Config aims to end my frustration with configuring Hyprland using its configuration file.
+Hyprlua aims to end my frustration with configuring Hyprland using its configuration file.

 ## Features
 This project currently supports only the features I use from Hyprland, suggestions and contributions are highly enouraged.